-- On July 11, 2013, BCGold announced confirmation that it will receive a \$25,000 Yukon Mineral Incentives Program (YMIP) exploration grant to be applied towards additional soil geochemical sampling on the WS Property in 2013.
-Subsequently, YMIP informed BCGold that the WS grant will be increased to \$35,000 and a second grant of \$35,000 for work on the Toe Property has also been awarded to the Company. - On September 23, 2013, BCGold announced it had commenced exploration at its 100%owned WS Property in central Yukon.
+- On August 19, 2013, the Company announced it had signed a letter agreement with Blind Creek Resources Ltd. to option nine mineral claims bordering the Engineer Mine and Gold Hill properties.
+The agreement provides BCGold with the option to earn 100% interest in the claims through the issuance of 1.25 million BCGold common shares, staged cash payments of \$225,000, and incurrence of \$400,000 in exploration expenditures over a 4 year period.
+BCGold has now consolidated land holdings over the entire Engineer Mine Camp with 3,537 hectares of contiguous mineral claims and crown grants. - On August 27, 2013, BCGold announced that the Company and Guardsmen Resources Inc. amended the September 30, 2010 option agreement to defer cash and work commitments on the Gold Hill Property by one year.
+BCGold continues to have the option to earn 100% of the Gold Hill Property by completing final cash payments and eligible exploration expenditures by September 30, 2014. - On September 23, 2013, BCGold announced it had commenced exploration at its 100%owned WS Property in central Yukon.
 The property is situated adjacent and along strike with Copper North Mining Corp.'s Carmacks Copper Project which is in the final stages of mine permitting.
-The WS exploration program consisted of high-resolution IP geophysics, VLF geophysics, biogeochemical sampling, and prospecting. - On October 3, 2013, BCGold announced that Kaiyue International Inc. had commenced exploration on BCGold's 100%-owned Toe Property, 7 km northwest of Capstone Mining Corp.'s Minto Mine in central Yukon.
-The exploration work is entirely funded by Kaiyue and operated by BCGold.
-Kaiyue has the option to earn acquire a 60% interest in the Toe Property by making \$255,000 in cash payments, \$1,900,000 in exploration expenditures and issuing 400,000 shares of Kaiyue to BCGold Corp. over a four year period.
-Kaiyue can earn an additional 10% interest in the Toe Property by completing a feasibility study, for a total interest of up to 70%
+The WS exploration program consisted of 1.2 line-km of high-resolution IP geophysics, 13 line-km of VLF geophysics, 550 biogeochemical samples, and prospecting.

+On October 3, 2013, BCGold announced that Kaiyue International Inc. had commenced exploration on BCGold's 100%-owned Toe Property, 7 km northwest of Capstone Mining Corp.'s Minto Mine in central Yukon.
+The exploration work was entirely funded by Kaiyue and operated by BCGold, and consisted of 10.4 line-km of VLF geophysics, 442 biogeochemical samples, and prospecting.
+Kaiyue has the option to earn a 60% interest in the Toe Property by making \$255,000 in cash payments, \$1,900,000 in exploration expenditures and issuing 400,000 shares of Kaiyue to BCGold Corp. over a four year period.
+Kaiyue can earn an additional 10% interest in the Toe Property by completing a feasibility study, for a total interest of up to 70%.

-Corporate Activities
+Corporate and Financing Activities

 - On May 1, 2013, the Company announced board member resignations of Mr. Wes Roberts and Mr. Guy Le Bel, for personal reasons. - On May 1, 2013, the Company announced the appointment of Mr. John Kowalchuk as a director of BCGold.
-Mr. Kowalchuk has been a long-term advisor to the Company's board of directors. - On June 6, 2013, the Company announced the adoption of an Advance Notice Policy and granting of incentive stock options to directors, officers, advisors, employees and consultants. - On July 11, 2013, the Company announced a \$500,000 non-brokered private placement. - On August 23, 2013 the Company announced an extension to complete the \$500,000 non-brokered private placement. - On September 11, 2013, the Company announced the closing of the first tranche of the non-brokered private placement.
-The Company raised \$297,500 through the issuance of 5,350,000 non-flow-through units and 600,000 flow-through units. - On October 2, 2013, the Company announced an extension of the non-brokered private placement and increase to \$750,000.
+Mr. Kowalchuk has been a long-term advisor to the Company's board of directors. - On June 6, 2013, the Company announced the adoption of an Advance Notice Policy and granting of incentive stock options to directors, officers, advisors, employees and consultants. - On September 11, 2013, the Company announced the closing of the first tranche of a non-brokered private placement.
+The Company raised \$297,500 through the issuance of 5,350,000 non-flow-through units and 600,000 flow-through units. - On November 1, 2013, the Company announced closing of the second tranche of a nonbrokered private placement.
+The Company raised \$114,300 through the issuance of 1,078,000 non-flow-through units and 1,208,000 flow-through units.